jmkahn/Math-181-Final-Project/README.md

 tkinter 8.6

 ### Instructions
-First, make sure `tkinter` (a Python package) is installed on your computer.
+First, make sure `tkinter` (a Python GUI package) is installed on your computer.
 You can check this by opening Python and typing
 ```
 >>> import tkinter
 ```